cwaddingham/nvidia-rag/README.md

 ![RAG Architecture Diagram](./docs/arch_diagram.png)

 The image represents the high level architecture and workflow.
-The core business logic is defined in the `rag_chain_with_multiturn()` method of `chains.py` file.
+The core business logic uses NVIDIA's NV-Ingest pipeline for document processing and retrieval.
 Here's a step-by-step explanation of the workflow from end-user perspective:

 1. **User Interaction via RAG Playground**:
    - The user interacts with this blueprint by typing queries into the sample UI microservice named as **RAG Playground**.
 These queries are sent to the system through the `POST /generate` API exposed by the RAG server microservice.
-There are separate [notebooks](./notebooks/) available which showcase API usage as well.

 2. **Query Processing**:
-   - The query enters the **RAG Server**, which is based on LangChain.
-An optional **Query Rewriter** component may refine or decontextualize the query for better retrieval results at this stage.
-An optional NeMoGuardrails component can be enabled as well to help filter out queries at input of the pipeline.
+   - The query enters the **RAG Server**, which uses NVIDIA's NV-Ingest pipeline for document processing and retrieval.

 3. **Retrieval of Relevant Documents**:
    - The refined query is passed to the **Retriever** module.
 This component queries the **Pinecone Vector Database service**, which stores embeddings of unstructured data, generated using **NeMo Retriever Embedding microservice**.
 The retriever module identifies the top 20 most relevant chunks of information related to the query.